Leroymilo/FurnitureFramework/doc/Complex Fields/Slots.md

 ## Max Size

-This is an **integer** [vector](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Structures/Vector.md) that defines how big (**in tiles**) a Furniture can be to be placed in this spot.
+This is an **integer** [vector](../Structures/Vector.md) that defines how big (**in tiles**) a Furniture can be to be placed in this spot.
 It defaults to 1x1 if omitted.

 ## Debug Color

 This is the name of the color of the rectangle that will be shown if the "Slots Debug" options are enabled in the config, this is just a visual help to know where the Slot's Area is located.
-See [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (R, G, B and A are not accepted).
+See [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (RGB values are not accepted).

 ## Condition